Who We Are

 The U.S. Department of State estimates that over 70% of persons trafficked in the United States each year are immigrants.”
 (Human Trafficking Institute) People on the move or recently arrived are at particular risk of exploitation by human traffickers.
 Human Trafficking and Forced Migration

-U.S. Catholic Sisters Against Human Trafficking (USCSAHT) and the National Advocacy Center of the Sisters of the Good Shepherd (NAC), faith-based networks that work to end human trafficking, deplore the increase in human trafficking in the United States and around the world, some of which results from unprecedented forced migration.
+Alliance to End Human Trafficking (AEHT) and the National Advocacy Center of the Sisters of the Good Shepherd (NAC), faith-based networks that work to end human trafficking, deplore the increase in human trafficking in the United States and around the world, some of which results from unprecedented forced migration.

 Visit our Forced Migration page.